Tirana What to visit

 How to get from Tirana airport to the city centre?

-Tirana airport is located about 18km from the centre of Tirana.
-If you have not rented a car, there are a few options to reach the city centre:
+Tirana International Airport (TIA) is located about 18km from the city centre, and if you haven’t rented a car, there are several ways to reach downtown Tirana.
+Here are the best options:

 How to pay in Albania?

-The official currency of Albania is LEK and as of today’s (September 2022) this is the exchange rate against the Euro: 1 EUR = 117 LEK.
+The official currency of Albania is LEK and as of February 2025, this is the exchange rate against the Euro: 1 EUR = 99 LEK.
 Albanian currency can only be purchased and exchanged in Albania!

 Tirana What to Visit